Cadasta/cadasta-docs/en/geoodk.md

 # Open Data Kit \(ODK\) Collect User Guide

 Field data collection is an important part of the land and resource rights documentation process.
-The Cadasta Platform is designed to easily accommodate a variety of tools for data collection, allowing for easy ingestion of data.
-This guide will show you how to use ODKfor data collection and to streamline the process of getting accurate geospatially enabled data into the platform.
+Cadasta Platform is designed to easily accommodate a variety of tools for data collection, allowing for easy ingestion of data.
+This guide will show you how to use ODK for data collection and to streamline the process of getting accurate geospatially enabled data into the platform.

 ODK is a free, open source mobile data collection application for Android devices \(sorry Apple fans\).
 To get started, please [download ODK.](/ http://geomarvel-projects.s3.amazonaws.com/cadasta/collect-cadasta-dev.apk) Note that we have a customized ODK Collect version that we host ourselves, so if you already have installed, you will need to replace with this version.